LucasBehrendt/tech-blog/README.md

   - Each post entry is listed with newest at the top, with a pagination of five posts per page.

-  - Information about author, date posted and number of comments and likes is also visible from here.
+  - Information about author, date posted, and number of comments and likes is also visible from here.

   <details>